animal-tree/Another-Version/2-Opposing-views.md

 > I was accepted as his PhD student not knowing that.
 I found out two semesters into the PhD program, and was kind of shocked.
 He said he was "obsessed with" Buffy, which he added is "kind of weird."
 I dropped off my "Buffy the Vampire Slayer and Philosophy: Fear and Trembling in Sunnydale" book, with a kind note, in his mailbox as a gift, re-gifting it from my best friend.
 >
 > Henry had a rare taste for something that others hadn't heard of as much, that would later contribute to the creation of something everybody has heard of.
 Joss Whedon created Buffy, and later wrote The Avengers, exploding from esoteric-nerdom to Blockbuster-God-man to cancelled-bad-man.
 Interestingly, Henry quipped and talked in a way reminiscent to Joss Whedon, and had theater writing experience, though as my advisor, Henry was more like Giles, Buffy's Watcher (advisor).
 Similarly, the method that I had a rare appreciation for, MHDPA, that had gone on to transformer-roll-out into being ChatGPT, would, much like Marvel movies, destroy civilization.
->
-> Back in high school, all the best shows got cancelled, for which Joss Whedon was notorious, because of Firefly.
-So, so as to distinguish both of us from bad movie execs and producers, I'm adding this paragraph just to clarify: this is not what I'm trying to do with this book or to Henry, though the decisions he made as an official advisor around his student are ones he is responsible to the consequences for, which, after his retirement, he was not.

 #### The Martian